-SAHMs are resourceful, creative problem-solvers.
+Stay-at-home moms are resourceful, creative problem-solvers.
 We have the capacity to dominate over even the most harrowing multitasking nightmare.
-When a SAHM's hope is in the God who raises the dead then she smiles at the future.
-She knows her Redeemer lives and she is working joyfully for his glory even in the midst of outer chaos.
+When a stay-at-home mom’s hope is in the God who raises the dead, then she smiles at the future.
+She knows her Redeemer lives, and she is working joyfully for his glory even in the midst of outer chaos.

-The harrowing, inner chaos in the soul of a SAHM can drive a woman to do things she never wanted to do.
+The harrowing, inner chaos in the soul of stay-at-home moms can drive a woman to do things she never wanted to do.
 A woman driven by inner chaos will do things like give her children the silent treatment, manipulate her friends, get an ulcer over the budget, or belittle her husband’s hard work.

 Ask your wife good questions to gain understanding.
-Identify with her; empathize.
+Identify with her.
+Try to empathize.

 The most durable hope you can give your wife is glorying in the one Mediator between God and man.
 Your wife needs your help to remember the future grace that is guaranteed her by the precious blood of Jesus.